tytydraco/yessleep/out/Im_a_comedian_and_my_most_recent_set_was_delivered_to_an_empty_room.md

 But that wasn’t the case at all, seeing as the room really was empty.
 The tables and the chairs were all neatly put back in place.
 The staff were all gone too.
 What was especially strange, however, was that the lights were dimmed down more than normal.
 Candles were all that graced the otherwise clear tabletops, their soft luminescence barely illuminating anything.

 “Good luck, kid,” I heard Argyle say.
 He slapped me on the back.
 “Just treat it like any other show, don’t be boring, because if you aren’t funny… well.
 Never mind, it doesn’t matter.
-You’re going to kill it in there.  ”
+You’re going to kill it in there.”

 “Sure, thanks.”
 My mouth had gone very dry.
 “Wait, but Argyle--”

 But Argyle was gone.
 I looked around, baffled.
 Weird.
 I glanced at my watch. *1:59*.
 I really wanted the 100 bucks, so I guess I didn’t have a choice.
 With a deep breath, I took a step forward, toward the stage.

-Usually I’d be met with a spattering of totally deserved applause, but I was obviously met with nothing this time.
+Usually I’d be met with a spattering of totally deserved applause, but I was met with nothing this time.
 I’d probably die on the spot though if I heard something even as benign as a cough.

 “Hello, hello, hello,” I said once I reached the mic.
 “Big turnout this evening, huh?”